sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202009.0/importing-product-data-with-a-single-file.md

 The only exceptions are `abstract_sku` and `concrete_sku` headers that are not prefixed.

-Thus, the .csv file for the main product data import is a combination of data from separate product-related .csv files (except for a [few fields specific for just this file](#specific-fields)).
+Thus, the CSV file for the main product data import is a combination of data from separate product-related CSV files (except for a [few fields specific for just this file](#specific-fields)).
 Due to this, when importing corresponding data, the same [dependencies and mandatory fields](#mandatory-fields) as for the separate files, apply to the combined product data import file.
 For example, if you want to import product image data via the combined product data file (headers *productimage.imageset_name*, *productimage.externalurl_large*, etc.), you should mind the dependencies and mandatory fields as for [product_image.csv](/docs/scos/dev/data-import/{{page.version}}/data-import-categories/catalog-setup/products/file-details-product-image.csv.html).

-By default, the import .csv file resides in data/import/common/{STORE}/.
+By default, the import CSV file resides in data/import/common/{STORE}/.
 As, for example, the [combined_product_DE.csv](https://github.com/spryker-shop/suite/blob/master/data/import/common/DE/combined_product.csv) file in Spryker Master Suite.

 <a name="mandatory-fields"></a>